AzureAD/passport-azure-ad/README.md

 ## Contributing

-All code is licensed under the Apache 2.0 license and we triage actively on GitHub.
+All code is licensed under the MIT license and we triage actively on GitHub.
 We enthusiastically welcome contributions and feedback.
 You can clone the repo and start contributing now.

 More details [about contribution](https://github.com/AzureAD/passport-azure-ad/blob/master/contributing.md)